-- 14.4 Failure of an organization to abide by the established general criteria for membership as set forth in the Policy Governance Manual and to maintain the requirements of the general criteria for membership. - 14.5 Violation by an organization of the policies of AACSB in regard to the use of accurate descriptions of programs and degrees offered. - 14.6 Violation by an organization of the policies of AACSB in regard to the accuracy of any data and information provided to AACSB during the membership application process or anytime thereafter. - 14.7 Violation by an organization of the proscribed policies of AACSB in regard to use of AACSB membership status to imply AACSB accreditation in business administration or accounting when such accreditation has not been achieved. - 14.8 Use by an organization of AACSB's name to imply endorsement by AACSB of the organization or any of its programs, products, or activities. - 14.9 The organization is bound by the laws of the countries in which it is incorporated.
-Therefore, educational and/or business organizations may not be eligible for membership based on laws of the countries where incorporated. - 14.10 Reasons related to Section 15 below for non-accredited organizations in dormancy.
+- 14.4 Failure of an Organization to abide by the established general criteria for membership as set forth in the Policy Governance Manual and to maintain the requirements of the general criteria for membership. - 14.5 Violation by an Organization of the policies of AACSB in regard to the use of accurate descriptions of programs and degrees offered. - 14.6 Violation by an Organization of the policies of AACSB in regard to the accuracy of any data and information provided to AACSB during the membership application process or anytime thereafter. - 14.7 Violation by an Organization of the proscribed policies of AACSB in regard to use of AACSB membership status to imply AACSB accreditation in business administration or accounting when such accreditation has not been achieved. - 14.8 Use by an Organization of AACSB's name to imply endorsement by AACSB of the Organization or any of its programs, products, or activities.

-Upon the determination by the president and CEO that an event described in Sections 14.1-14.4 has occurred, cancellation of membership shall be effective immediately, except as otherwise noted herein.
+Upon the determination by the President and CEO that an event described in Sections 14.1-14.4 has occurred, cancellation of membership shall be effective immediately, except as otherwise noted herein.

-Upon the determination by the president and CEO that an event described in Sections 14.5-14.9 has occurred, the president and CEO shall provide written notice to the organization of the determination of the occurrence of such event.
-Unless the organization provides written evidence within 20 days from the date notice by the president and CEO that the event has been rectified, then the membership of the organization shall be cancelled immediately upon the expiration of the 20-day period.
-In the event that it becomes necessary for the president and CEO to send written notice of a second violation of any of Sections 14.5-14.9, the membership of the organization shall terminate immediately upon sending the notice, without any allowance for a cure period.
+Upon the determination by the President and CEO that an event described in Sections 14.5-14.8 has occurred, the President and CEO shall provide written notice to the Organization of the determination of the occurrence of such event.
+Unless the Organization provides written evidence within 20 days from the date notice by the President and CEO that the event has been rectified, then the membership of the Organization shall be cancelled immediately upon the expiration of the 20-day period.
+In the event that it becomes necessary for the President and CEO to send written notice of a second violation of any of Sections 14.5-14.8, the membership of the Organization shall terminate immediately upon sending the notice, without any allowance for a cure period.